Indiana Guardianship Attorneys

 When Is Guardianship the Wrong Option?

-Guardianship is intended to provide legal authorization to a person so that they may make important decisions regarding the care and well-being, as well as finances of your loved one.
-If they are not incapacitated and are still able to make their own decisions and are of sound mind, then it may not be necessary.
-Additionally, if your loved one is capable of managing their affairs and does not want guardianship, then it cannot be authorized.
+Guardianship is intended to provide legal authorization to a person so that they may make important decisions regarding the care, well-being, and finances of your loved one.
+It may not be necessary if they are incapacitated and can still make their own decisions and are of sound mind.
+Additionally, it cannot be authorized if your loved one can manage their affairs and does not want guardianship.

 Guardianship is a serious legal relationship that requires a court order, and the court will carefully consider the individual's wishes before granting it.
 If the individual does not want guardianship, the court may not grant it.
 However, individuals who do not want guardianship may change their minds once they understand the benefits of guardianship.